About Security Brutalism

 My goal was to develop a security program centered around simplicity and strong fundamental protections.
 Similar to its architectural style counterpart, it focuses on a raw, functional, unadorned, and genuinely straightforward approach to security.
 You can read more on the Security Brutalist Blog.

 If you need to contact me, please send a message to info @ security brutalist dot com.
+If you're interested in implementing the Security Brutalism principles in your organization, check out Black Arrows.

 Disclaimer